-The Agency believes that it has proposed a strong set of consumer protections as part of the Adjustable Block Program for both distributed generation and for community solar (see Sections 6.13 and 7.6.2).
+The Agency believes that it has proposed the Plan features a strong set of consumer protections as part of the Adjustable Block Program for both distributed generation and for community solar (see Sections 6.13 and 7.6.2).
 These protections will also apply to the Illinois Solar for All Program.
 But several factors lead the Agency to require additional consumer protections for the Illinois Solar for All Program.
-In order to be an Illinois Solar for All Approved Vendor for the Solar For All program, Illinois Solar for All Approved Vendors must agree to the following additional provisions for low-income customers.
+In orderThus, to be an Illinois Solar for All Approved Vendor for the Solar For All program, Illinois Solar for All Approved Vendors must agree to the following additional provisions for low-income customers.

 - In order to "ensure tangible economic benefits flow directly to program participants," Illinois Solar for All Approved Vendors must also verify that for residential program participants there are no up-front payments for distributed generation projects, or up-front subscription fees for community solar projects.
-Illinois Solar for All Approved Vendors must also provide documentation to both the program participant(s), and to the Program Administrator explaining how the project or community solar subscription will result in a cash-flow positive experience for the participant(s) (including an estimate of the monthly savings) and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar system through avoided usage or net metering credits.491 - For distributed generation projects, a roof inspection report is required to ensure that projects are being installed on roofs that will not need substantial repairs.
-If repairs are needed, the Illinois Solar for All Approved Vendor must identify the plan for the repairs and how they will be paid for, ensuring that such costs do not place an unsustainable financial burden on the participant. - Contracts between Illinois Solar for All Approved Vendors (or their sub-contracted installers) and program participants for Low-Income Distributed Generation projects will be required to offer clear disclosure of the costs seven days before consummation of the transaction, and the right to cancel the transaction within seven business days after consummation. - Financing amounts, terms, and conditions must be based on an assessment of the program participant's ability to repay the debt, as defined by Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank Act.492 - For low-income customers, loans should not be secured by the program participant's home or home equity.
-While such unsecured loans may entail a higher interest rate, especially for
+Illinois Solar for All Approved Vendors must also provide documentation to both the program participant(s), and to the Program Administrator explaining how the project or community solar subscription will result in a cash-flow positive experience for the participant(s) (including an estimate of the monthly savings) and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar system through avoided usage or net metering credits.745 - For distributed generation projects, a roof inspectionsite suitability report is required to ensure that projects are being installed on roofsproperties that will not need substantial structural, roofing or electrical repairs.
+If repairs are needed, the Illinois Solar for All Approved Vendor must identify the plan for the repairs and how they will be paid for, ensuring that such costs do not place an unsustainable financial burden on the participant.
+While the site suitability report does not need to be completed prior to the program participant entering into a contract with the Illinois Solar for All Approved Vendor (or their sub-contracted installer), if the site suitability report indicates that the project is not viable, the contract must contain a no-cost cancellation provision. - Contracts between Illinois Solar for All Approved Vendors (or their sub-contracted installers) and program participants for Low-Income Distributed Generation projects will beare required to offer clear disclosure of the costs seven calendar days before consummation of the transaction, and the right to cancel the transaction within seven businesscalendar days after consummation.
+For contracts related to subscriptions to projects participating in the Low-Income Community Solar Project Initiative or the Low-Income Community Solar Pilot Procurement, that right to cancel the transaction would be within three calendar days after consummation.